FAQ on VIX, the “Fear Index”

 • For Fidelity use VIX

-• For VIX options quotes (called “options chains”) –check your broker’s home page, or here
+• For VIX options quotes—check your broker’s home page, Yahoo Finance (where they seem to come and go), or here

-• How can I buy or short the VIX?
+• How can I buy or short the VIX Index?

-• You can’t.
-It is a computed index like the Dow Jones Industrial Average, but instead of stocks this index is related to options prices on the S&P500 index (SPX).
+• You can’t short VIX directly.
+It is a computed index like the Dow Jones Industrial Average, but instead of stocks this index is related to option prices on the S&P 500 index (SPX).
 As the options get relatively pricier the VIX index goes higher.
-The ETN VXX is attempting to match the VIX at a percentage move basis but they are not attempting to match the VIX value itself.

 • Is there any way to speculate on the VIX?

 • You can buy options and futures on the VIX.
 I have not done futures trading on the VIX, but I have done VIX options.
 While not inherently riskier than options on stocks, these options have some unusual wrinkles and characteristics that you should know about.
-For example the VIX options typically don’t follow the VIX itself all that well on most days–they tend to not drop as rapidly as the VIX index itself, or climb as fast.
+For example, the VIX options don’t follow the VIX itself, they follow the VIX futures that expires the same day they do.
+In general the futures / options tend to not drop as rapidly as the VIX index itself, or climb as fast.
 This can be really frustrating!
-In addition the “spread” the difference between the cost to buy and to sell is quite high on these options.
-This is never in your favor–this makes it harder to make a profit.
+In addition the “spread”—the difference between the cost to buy and to sell is quite high on these options.
+This is never in your favor–this makes it harder to make a profit, but be aware you don’t have the pay the listed prices, you can often buy or sell close to the midpoint of these two prices.

-• There are also two new ETNs (Exchange Traded Note), symbol VXX (~ 1 month) , and VXZ (longer term) that are intended to track the VIX index.
+• There are also multiple ETNs (Exchange Traded Note) and ETFs that are intended to track the VIX index.
+See Volatility Tickers for a complete list.
 These trade like stocks (however sometimes they are hard to short).
-VXX is not doing a good job of tracking the VIX, it has fallen quite a bit more than the VIX.
-It is probably only suitable for short term positions.
-See “How to go long on VIX.”
+VXX doesn’t do a particularly good job of tracking the VIX.
+It doesn’t jump as much as the VIX in scary times, and structurally it is fated to lose value over time.
+It is best suited for short term positions.
+See “How to go long on VIX.